Dmitrii-Weaver/TA_QT/README.md

 10) after a few seconds your browser will open the web app, if not - it will be hosted on localhost:3000

-# brief description of core files
+# Brief description of core files

 /backend - the backend folder

     /db - database folder, contains the QT_certificate.db file index.js - main file, contains all the api code (the task seemed rather basic so splitting it into several files seemed unnecessary) test.js - unit tests
 /frontend
     /src

-        /components - components folder, contains parts of the react app that are used in app.js datascreen.js - handles the data output.
-Received data, errors, success responses. form.js - assembles and sends request with parameters provided by user index.js - core file, mostly left unchanged from init app.js - main file, connects the components
+        /components - components folder, contains parts of the react app that are used in app.js

+            datascreen.js - handles the data output.
+Received data, errors, success responses.

+            form.js - assembles and sends request with parameters provided by user

+        index.js - core file, mostly left unchanged from init

+        app.js - main file, connects the components

 readme.md - a readme file, you read it to get information about the app